QUESTIONS, ANSWERED PLAINLY

 Working at height without a safety harness is not inherently dangerous — until the moment you lose your footing.
 The harness does not prevent the slip; it prevents the slip from becoming a fatal fall.
 A trader who breaks their daily loss limit on one bad morning, or revenge-trades through a funded account evaluation, has not failed because they lacked skill.
 They failed because there was no system in place to catch them in the critical moment.

 Meridian acts as that safety harness for active traders.
 It operates in the background during every session, monitoring seven behavioral dimensions in real time.
-When psychological pressure builds to a point where the risk of a rule-breaking decision is high, Meridian Guard intervenes automatically — before the order is placed, not after the damage is done.
+When psychological pressure builds to a point where the risk of a rule-breaking decision is high, Meridian Guard steps in to block the next risk-adding entry — before that order is placed, not after the damage is done.
+You can always close out yourself; Guard stops you from adding more.

 The harness metaphor also implies something important: you still do the work.
-Meridian does not trade for you or make decisions on your behalf, but it can optionally close your positions when rules are broken.
+Meridian does not trade for you or make decisions on your behalf.
+By default it never closes your positions — it just blocks you from adding risk — but you can tick the opt-in auto-flatten checkbox on a Trading Pause or Disconnect rule, and then Guard will close your open positions for you when that rule fires.
 It enforces the rules you already wrote for yourself — the ones you know are correct — in the moments when your own judgment is most compromised.

 Installation